Todd Bouman: Baltimore Ravens

-Multiple stints with Jaguars
+Jacksonville Jaguars (third stint)

-The Jacksonville Jaguars re-signed Bouman on May 4, 2009, following the release of undrafted rookie quarterback Nathan Brown.
+The Jaguars re-signed Bouman on May 4, 2009, following the release of undrafted rookie quarterback Nathan Brown.
+Bouman was released on September 7, 2009.

 He was re-signed for a fourth time on September 21, 2010, when the Jaguars placed Luke McCown on the injured reserve.
 On October 5, 2010, the Jaguars released Bouman.
 On October 19, Bouman was re-signed after injuries to David Garrard and Trent Edwards.
 Bouman started for the Jags against the Kansas City Chiefs on October 24.
 Bouman played well, throwing for 222 yards, and 2 touchdowns, however he also threw 2 interceptions.
-He was re-signed again by the Jaguars on December 17.
+He was released again on November 9, 2010.
+He was re-signed again by the Jaguars on December 17, and became a free agent after the season.
 Bouman was re-signed once more on August 9, 2011, due to a back injury to starter Garrard.
 He was released on August 29.

 Coaching career

 On March 19, 2014, the Buffalo-Hanover-Montrose School District in Minnesota announced Todd Bouman as the new head coach for the Buffalo High School program.